Handbook on Report Formats

 Sections of Reports

-In different companies, in different schools, and in different courses, you will find that different formats are preferred for different kinds of reports.
+In different companies, in different schools, and in different courses, you will find that different formats are preferred for specific kinds of reports.
 Who your audience is greatly affects how your report should be designed.
 Thinking about your readers, who they are, what they want to accomplish, and what you want to accomplish will help you determine how to write and format your report to best bring about your purposes.

 Thus, the suggestions you will find here are for typical ways to proceed.
 Before using these suggestions, check first to see if there are specific requirements for your specific situation, and also consider for whom you are writing, their situation, and what you are trying to achieve.
 It is also important to consider the HATS methodology available on the Purdue OWL in report design: headings, access, typography, and space, which will help the design elements of your document.
 Also see the OWL resource, Effective Workplace Writing for suggestions on rhetorical strategies.